 The mineral potassium is needed in your body to maintain proper heart function and fluid balance. advises Medical News Today.
 It also plays a part in muscle contraction, regulating blood pressure and maintaining healthy bones.

-According to the Institute of Medicine, adult men and women need at least 4,700 milligrams of potassium daily.
+According to the NA of Dietary Reference Intake, adult men and women need at least 4,700 milligrams of potassium daily.
 Your body is unable to make or store potassium, so it must come from your daily diet.
-Including beverages that are high in potassium can help you meet your daily requirements.
+Including potassium-rich foods and drinks can help you meet your daily requirements.

-Coconut water, which comes from the inside of young coconuts, is an all natural beverage that contains potassium.
-According to the U.S. Department of Agriculture, coconut water contains 430 milligrams of potassium per 8.5 ounce serving, which meets roughly 9 percent of your daily need for the mineral.
+Coconut water, which comes from the inside of young coconuts, is an all-natural beverage that is a good source of potassium.
+According to the USDA National Nutrient Database, coconut water contains 600 milligrams of potassium per cup, which meets roughly 7 percent of your daily need for the mineral.
 It's also a good source of other electrolytes, such as magnesium and phosphorus.

-Fruit juices boost your potassium intake.
-An 8-ounce serving of prune juice supplies you with 707 milligrams of potassium, or 15 percent of your daily need.
-Orange juice contains 496 milligrams per serving.
+Another drink high in potassium is orange juice, which contains 496 milligrams per serving.
 Pineapple juice and grapefruit juice have between 325 and 378 milligrams of potassium per cup.
 Apple and grape juice aren't excellent sources, but still provide 250 to 263 milligrams per serving.

 Vegetable juices provide you with potassium as well.
 Drinking 8 ounces of carrot juice gives you 689 milligrams of potassium, or 15 percent of your daily need.
-A 6-ounce serving of tomato juice supplies you with 417 milligrams of potassium, or 9 percent of your daily need for the mineral.
+An 8-ounce serving of tomato juice, without salt, supplies you with 527 milligrams of potassium, or 11 percent of your daily need for the mineral.